TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 List Macro     --> Source
 Save Macro     --> Source

-Note 2: To choose between Macro A = 1 to 99 does not require 99 key-presses - just hold the [Num] key down for key-repeat It cycles through 1-99 in about 5 seconds.
+Note 2: To choose between Macro A = 1 to 99 does not require 99 key-presses - just hold the [Num] key down for key-repeat.
+It cycles through 1-99 in about 5 seconds.

 Note 3: If a shorter string replaces a longer string end the shorter string with a NULL char - press [GUI]3x and then press [ADD] at the end of shorter string.
 For example Key [S2] contains "notepad" which is 7 chars.
 To replace it with